jasmitha2001/flaskapp/README.md

 # OBJECTIVES:

-  It provides weather report and  corona updates.
+  To provide weather report and  corona updates and evaluate an expression.

 # DESCRIPTION: